Advent & Christmas

 |

-Advent Reconciliation Service: Sunday, December 11
+Advent Reconciliation: Sunday, December 15

-As we prepare for the coming of Christ at Christmas, this communal service is an opportunity to join our sisters and brothers in asking for forgiveness and healing during this important time of the year.
+As we prepare for the coming of Christ at Christmas, this is an opportunity to join our sisters and brothers in asking for forgiveness and healing during this important time of the year.

 Christmas Mass Schedule